eastskykang/machine-learning-project/README.rst

 .. _models: ml_project/models

-The project framework can handle sklearn-style classes that implement fit/fit_transform/transform/predict functions.
+The project framework handles sklearn-style classes that implement fit/fit_transform/transform/predict functions.

-Please implement your models as classes which conform with the sklearn pattern.
+It makes it easier for you to implement your models as classes which conform with the sklearn class pattern.
-With this common structure, you can easily read and reuse code created by others.
+With this common structure, you can easily read and reuse code created by other students.

-In general, it is recommended to take advantage of the extensive functionality of the sklearn API.
+In general, it is recommended to take advantage of the extensive functionality of the sklearn framework.

 Make sure to read the sklearn-dev-guide_, especially the sections *Coding guidelines*, *APIs of scikit-learn objects*, and *Rolling your own estimator*.